Design system operating principles

 Communicating releases

-Additionally, we’ve also created a Slack channel with an integration that posts whenever there’s a new Storybook release.
+Feature teams know not only when new components are available, but have digestible videos of the specific component they're implementing.
+We’ve seen lots of comments and reactions to the videos.
+Additionally, we’ve also created a Slack channel with an integration that automatically posts whenever there’s a new Storybook release.